Sovereign-Labs/sovereign-sdk/module-system/sov-modules-api/README.md

 # sov-modules-api

-The `sov-modules-api` crate provides essential traits for the `Sovereign` module system.
+The `sov-modules-api` crate provides essential traits for the `Sovereign` Module System.
 Here are the key traits defined by the crate:

 1. The `Module` trait: Defines how to initialize and change the state of a module.
 This is the main trait that module developers need to implement.
 The author of a module must specify: